SabyasachiH/bigdatabase/README.md

 # Shared Folder (VirtualBox Only)
 --------------------------------------------------------------------------------
-Vagrant automatically mounts the folder containing the Vagrant file from the host machine into the guest machine as `/vagrant` inside the guest.
+Vagrant automatically mounts the folder containing the Vagrant file from the host machine to the guest machine as `/vagrant` inside the guest.

 # Managment of Vagrant VM
 --------------------------------------------------------------------------------
-To stop the VM and preserve all setup/data within the VM: -
+To stop the VM, while preserving the setup and data within the VM:

 ```
 vagrant halt